nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User chooses to add a new customer and specifies the customer details.
 2. SellSavvy adds the customer into the list.
-3. SellSavvy confirms the addition by displaying the newly added customer's details.
+3. SellSavvy confirms the addition is successful by displaying the newly added customer's details.

 Use case ends.